Adore2113/MarsHSim/docs/dev_log.md

     ♡ I like the idea of the plants having a set percentage of sunlight that is let in, so even if it's low they're still getting at least a good portion of what IS available, but I'm not entirely sure I'll stick w.
 70

-    ♡ trying to set up my file so that it will be easy to incorporate changing seasons and days w.out sunlight, ect.
+    ♡ trying to set up my file so that it will be easy to incorporate changing seasons and days w.out sunlight, etc.

     ♡ reconsidering my modes being two seperate words instead of snake case?